 At the core of their argument is essentially faith in the “right to privacy.”

-It’s interesting that this “right to privacy” is so important
+It’s interesting that this moral principle of a “right to privacy”

-Because that’s the same legal notion used by the Supreme Court
+Because that’s the same legal principle used by the Supreme Court

 was first established by the Supreme Court in 1965